-The ideal collection will consist of three to five stalks of the same type (but not necessarily the same cultivar) of iris, all of which should be of first-place quality.
+The ideal collection will consist of three to five stalks of the same type but not necessarily the same cultivar (depending on the show schedule) of iris, all of which should be of first-place quality.
 Stalks should be identical in all physical respects, e.g., size, form, freshness, etc. All stalks should be cut to the same length.
+There should be an artistic quality in the presentation of the collection.
 Only one first-place ribbon may be awarded per collection.

-Exhibition judging of iris is distinctly different from judging in the garden.
+Exhibition judging of irises is distinctly different from judging in the garden.
 On the show bench a judge is not trying to determine the qualities and attributes of a particular variety.
 Rather, the exhibition judge must pass judgement in two areas:

-- 1. Cultural perfection how well the specimen has been grown by comparing it to the maximum typical performance of the variety being judged. - 2.
-Condition and grooming how well the specimen was prepared for entry into the exhibition.
+1. Cultural perfection - how well the specimen has been grown by comparing it to the maximum typical performance of the variety being judged.

+2. Condition and grooming - how well the specimen was prepared for entry into the exhibition.